mopcweb/gentool/Readme.md

 Tool creates basic structure for new project.

-For now creates anything in TypeScript.
+For now supports only TypeScript.

 Plans for future: